 While many different industries use virtual data rooms, investment banking is possibly the leading reason behind virtual data rooms' success and growing market.

-Companies use VDRs to manage M&A transactions, share data with clients and third parties, and store files.
+Companies use VDRs to manage M&A transactions, deal flow tracking, share data with clients and third parties, and store files.
 The data rooms help to provide value to not just the investment bank, but the buyers and sellers.

 In the past, before VDRs, M&A deals would take significantly longer to close.
 This is due to the fact that due diligence was completed using hard copies of information.
 Teams would have to travel to on site locations, dig through filing cabinets to find the right information, and scan documents individually.
 When VDRs were invested, the changed the entire process.
 Now, there are many different VDR providers for investment banks to choose from.